Trusted WordPress tutorials, when you need them most.

 On the other hand, if your H1 title is very short, then you can take the opportunity to make your SEO title longer by adding relevant keywords that will improve your page ranking.

-Warning: Google Regularly Changes Your SEO Title
+A Quick Note: Google May Change Your SEO Title

 This can be frustrating if you have worked hard on crafting the perfect SEO title.